KRONE TPMS

 The display of a TPMS warning in the truck depends on the manufacturer and year of manufacture of the truck.
 The TPMS sensors communicate with the receiver unit via the 433 MHz frequency, which is then connected to the trailer's EBS system via the CAN bus.
 The EBS system forwards the TPMS data to the truck unit via the CAN bus.
 All N2 and N3 truck manufacturers are required by law to display a UN ECE R141-compliant warning signal.

-What do I have to consider when using the KRONE TPMS system in the garage?
+What do I have to consider when using the KRONE TPMS system?

 The KRONE TPMS sensor must be calibrated for its position aboard the trailer when changing the wheel and installing a new sensor for which KRONE provides a free-to-use “TPMS Service App”.
 After changing a wheel with a KRONE TPMS sensor or for an initial operation of a sensor, the app will assist you in calibrating the position by either entering the sensor ID manually into the app or scanning the QR code affixed to the sensor.
 Within a few seconds the app will connect to the sensor and read its position and status.
 The app can be downloaded from the App (iOS) and Play (Android) Store in many different languages.
 The only thing needed is a valid e-mail address.